Standards and expectations

 TI standards | Expectations of our suppliers | Supplier environmental and social responsibility policy

-TI's chief financial officer strictly governs and oversees worldwide procurement.
+Our chief financial officer oversees worldwide procurement.
 In addition, our stringent policies and procedures dictate who has the authority to make purchasing commitments on the company's behalf.

-We engage and train suppliers to help them understand and adhere to our standards, policies and expectations, which primarily include:
+We engage and train suppliers to help them understand and adhere to our standards, policies and expectations, which primarily include these listed below:

 Expectations of our suppliers